Storm Crow Manor

-Exterior of the bar during the summer.

 Storm Crow Manor is a science fiction-themed restaurant and bar in Toronto's Church and Wellesley neighbourhood, opened in 2018 by Canadian video game developer and entrepreneur Jason Kapalka, who previously cofounded PopCap Games.
 It has been called "Canada's nerdiest bar" by Toronto weekly NOW Magazine, "Toronto's greatest geek bar" by the Toronto Star, and "a nerd's paradise in downtown Toronto" by Toronto.com.

 The interior of the Manor includes a variety of themed rooms like the neon-filled Cyberpunk Room, the Jules Verne-themed Nautilus room hidden behind a moveable bookshelf, small Heaven and Hell-themed counterpart rooms next to each other, the Twin Peaks-themed Black Lodge with mirrored ceiling and black and white tile, and the Victorian Hunting Lodge, a satirical take on a colonial hunting lodge theme with the head of a Dungeons and Dragons Beholder on the wall in place of a buffalo or antelope head.
 It also features a skull-lined staircase to the basement restrooms, and a frequently photographed Warhammer-themed baby change table that is also an altar to "Tzeentch, the Changer of the Ways".
 There is also a gift shop, the Bizarre Bazaar, that sells Storm Crow-branded merchandise, dice and novelty stickers along with curiosities like "dinosaur erotica" by Lola Faust, a favourite of musician Devendra Banhart.